Skip to Content

 9/11 Victims Compensation Fund

-Congress established the 9/11 Victim Compensation Fund (VCF) for two main purposes:
+Congress established the 9/11 Victim Compensation Fund (VCF) for two main purposes, to:

-Victims filing a claim could not sue airlines or other parties related to the 9/11 attacks.
-The fund ran from 2001 to 2004.
+Victims filing a claim could not file a lawsuit against airlines or other parties related to the 9/11 attacks.
+The fund initially ran from 2001 to 2004.
 Around $7 billion was paid out to more than 5,000 families.
-Families who suffered a loss of a loved one and individuals injured during the attack received compensation.
+Families who suffered the loss of a loved one and people injured during the attack received compensation.

 Continuation of the VCF and WTC Health Program

-• January 2011: President Obama signed the James Zadroga 9/11 Health and Compensation Act of 2010.
-This act reestablished the VCF fund.
-The act funded an additional $2.8 billion and created the WTC Health Program.
+• January 2011: President Barack Obama signed the James Zadroga 9/11 Health and Compensation Act of 2010.
+This act restarted the VCF fund.
+It funded an additional $2.8 billion and created the WTC Health Program.

 • December 2015: President Obama passed the James Zadroga 9/11 Health and Compensation Reauthorization Act.
 The act funded an additional $4.6 billion to the VCF and reauthorized the WTC Health Program through 2090.